AspectsLove/spicychicken/readme.md

 ## Additional Hugo Functions
 In addition to the usual Hugo commands, there are a few extra ones found in this specific theme.
 Some are from Learn itself, others are hand developed for this specific purpose and site.

-* hugo new --kind chapter /path/to/filename.md
-* hugo new --kind dungeon /path/to/dungeonname.md
+* `hugo new --kind dungeon /path/to/dungeonname.md`

 ## Credits